 Read More - Kdenlive Easy To Use Video Editor Review

-It is much more stable, and appears to be able to handle almost anything I throw at it.
-Videos are imported instantly via drag-and-drop, effects work well and simply, and larger files no longer crash my computer.
+It is much more stable and appears to be able to handle almost anything I throw at it.
+Videos are imported instantly via drag-and-drop, effects work well simply, and larger files no longer crash my computer.

 For most cases, however, it seems to “just work”.
 There are a lot of options and many advanced features.

-But the most important thing, perhaps, is that it works, and seems to work well.
+But the most important thing is that it works, and seems to work well.
 I haven’t done too much heavy-duty film editing and compositing, but throwing a home movie of one of my cats together was rather simple.

 Verdict: Much more stable, with advanced features.
 UX and stability could both use work, however.

 So, there you have it.
+After using these many video editing software on Linux, no doubt things are improving fastly.
+Now which video editing software you want to use depends on your specific type of videos you edit.
 If you just want to throw a small home video of your cat together, I suggest you use Pitivi, and if you really want to go at it, try Kdenlive.
 Either way, you should be just fine.

-But, to answer the real question, which is, “Which is the best video editor on Ubuntu?”, I would probably have to say Kdenlive, overall.
-Pitivi is great Linux video editor – really great – but Kdenlive is a little bit better.
+But, to answer the real question, which is, “Which is the best video editing software for Linux?”, I would probably have to say Kdenlive, overall.
+Pitivi is great Linux video editor – really great – but Kdenlive is a little better.
 It has great features, and its stability is increasing with every release.

 Verdict: Try Kdenlive!